-ARTICLE 15 Holidays
+Holidays

-Regular employees, except as otherwise provided herein, will be entitled to the following holidays off with pay when they fall on a workday in the basic workweek:
+15.1 Regular employees, except as otherwise provided herein, will be entitled to the following holidays off with pay when they fall on a workday in the basic workweek:

-New Year's Day

-Martin Luther King, Jr. Day [Added 2003]

-Presidents Day

-Memorial Day

-Independence Day

-Labor Day

-Veterans' Day [Amended 2003]

-Thanksgiving Day

-Day after Thanksgiving Day

-Day before Christmas Day [Added 1993, Amended 1994]

-Christmas Day

-New Year's Eve [Added 1993, Amended 1994]

-Employee's Birthday
+New Year's Day Martin Luther King, Jr. Day Presidents Day Memorial Day Independence Day Labor Day Veterans' Day Thanksgiving Day Day after Thanksgiving Day Day before Christmas Day Christmas Day New Year's Eve Employee's Birthday

 NOTE: The Employee's birthday holiday shall be the work day immediately preceding the employee's next non-work day, or, if desired by the employee, may be any other work day agreed to by the employee's Division Manager.
-[Amended 1993]

-In addition to the holidays listed above, employees will be entitled to one floating holiday if the average amount of sick leave usage was not greater than 1.50 hours per employee per pay period in the prior calendar year.
-Evaluation of sick leave usage will be done independently for Water Treatment employees and Water Distribution employees, respectively, and-will not include sick leave used for long-term (greater than 10 days) illnesses, recuperation from accidental injuries or after major surgery.
-[Amended 2003]
+15.2 In addition to the holidays listed above, employees will be entitled to one floating holiday if the average amount of sick leave usage for WTDEU members was not greater than 1.50 hours per employee per pay period in the prior calendar year.
+Evaluation of sick leave usage will be done independently for Water Treatment employees and Water Distribution employees, respectively, and will not include sick leave used for long-term (greater than 10 days) illnesses, recuperation from accidental injuries or after major surgery.

 Floating holidays may be taken at each employee's discretion, subject to the prior approval of their Division Manager.
-Approval may be withheld if the employee's absence from work on the day requested significantly impairs work production or the provision of service.
-[Added 1994]
+Approval may be withheld if the employee's absence from work on the day requested significantly impairs work production or the provision of service, as determined by the Water Division Manager.

 - 15.3 When any of the above holidays fall on a Saturday, the Friday preceding will be observed as the holiday.
-When any of the above holidays fall on a Sunday, the Monday following will be observed as the holiday.
-[Amended 1993] - When any of the above holidays fall on a non-workday, either a workday in conjunction with the holiday or a workday in conjunction with the employee's vacation will be observed as the holiday.
-The foregoing selection to be at the option of the employee, subject to management approval. - 15.5 If an employee is absent from work on either the workday prior to the holiday or the workday following the holiday, without permission or a bona fide reason, he will not receive pay for the holiday. - Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to his/her holiday pay, be compensated therefore at the overtime rate of pay for all time worked on such days.
+When any of the above holidays fall on a Sunday, the Monday following will be observed as the holiday. - 15.4 When any of the above holidays fall on a non-workday, either a workday in conjunction with the holiday or a workday in conjunction with the employee's vacation will be observed as the holiday.
+The foregoing selection to be at the option of the employee, subject to approval by the Water Division Manager. - 15.5 If an employee is absent from work on either the workday prior to the holiday or the workday following the holiday, without permission or a bona fide reason, he will not receive pay for the holiday.

+- 15.6 Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to his/her holiday pay, be compensated therefore at the overtime rate of pay for all time worked on such days.
 The maximum combination of salary shall not exceed three (3) times the base rate in any event. - 15.7 A three-person crew may be assigned to work the Day after Thanksgiving in the Water Division.
 Volunteers will be solicited; if there are no volunteers the Agency may assign work on a rotating basis.
 Those employees who work the Day after Thanksgiving shall not receive overtime pay but will be granted an additional day to be taken as a holiday in lieu of the Day after Thanksgiving.
-This day will be the employee's choice and must be taken prior to July 1st of the following year. - 15.8 Employees are entitled to two days annually of personal necessity leave (only one day is available in 2003).
-[Added 2003] - 15.9 Whenever a "9-80s" schedule is in effect in accordance with Article 8.3(a), holidays will be counted as a nine-hour day when they fall on a day that the employee was scheduled to work a nine-hour day.
-[Added 2008]
+This day will be the employee's choice and must be taken prior to July 1st of the following year. - 15.8 Employees are entitled to two days annually of personal necessity leave which will match with his/her alternative work schedule. - 15.9 Whenever a "9-80s" schedule is in effect in accordance with Article 8.3(a), holidays will be counted as a nine-hour day when they fall on a day that the employee was scheduled to work a nine-hour day.